-The Firm's ESG policy and actions taken are reviewed annually, with the 2022 report provided to the GAA.
-The Firm takes an integrated approach to investing across all its funds, incorporating ESG considerations directly into their investment process to target long-term growth and sustainability with a focus on engagement.
+The Firm's ESG policy and actions taken are reviewed annually, with the 2023 report provided to the GAA.
+The Firm takes an integrated approach to investing across all its funds, incorporating ESG considerations directly into the investment process to target long-term growth and sustainability with a focus on engagement.
 The Firm has set a target to deliver 50% emissions reduction in equity and corporate bond portfolios by 2030 and to achieve net zero by 2050.
-The Firm is now a signatory of both the UN PRI and the UK Stewardship Code.
+The Firm is now signatories of the UN PRI and also the UK Stewardship Code.
+Managing carbon is a key principle across their property investment portfolios having achieved a carbon emission reduction by 30% since 2019.

-The GAA received a copy of NFU Mutual's Unit Manager ('MUMCO') Investment ESG Committee update and report which outlined the integration of ESG within the portfolio construction as well as Fund Manager selection.
+The GAA received a copy of NFU Mutual's Unit Manager ("MUMCO") Investment ESG Committee update and report which outlined the integration of ESG within the portfolio construction as well as Fund Manager selection.
 This includes their RAG rating for internal and external funds as well as their ESGSG (ESG Steering Group) focus on the matter.
 Full response to the ESG data request was provided with more detailed explanation of their ESG framework as well as their Stewardship, Social and Governance factors.